JPCBRGS/college-projects/ncurses_snake_game/README.md

 - In the terminal, use: g++ jogoSnake.cpp Snake.cpp Game.cpp Screen.cpp -lncurses -o jogoSnake.exe

 ## Main Programming Concepts Included Here:
-- Basic programming: conditionals, loops, functions and more
+- Basic programming: conditionals, loops, functions and more;
-- Pointers and references
+- Pointers and references;
-- Dynamic memory allocation
+- Dynamic memory allocation;
-- Object oriented programming
+- Object oriented programming;
-- Data structures (the snake is a double linked list of nodes)
+- Data structures (the snake is a double linked list of nodes).
+-
 Also, the pdf file contains a better explanation of how this code should work, feel free to read, but this document is all written in portuguese.